 The second variation is more common, spyware comes bundled with software the user wants to install.
 Kazaa for instance has been famous for installing spyware in addition to the p2p software itself.

-Sometimes websites prompt the user to install a component or software before he is able to view the website.
-This can be some harmless plugin that is not installed on the users pc, like the macromedia flash player for instance which is not spyware, or a active x component that could install spyware on the users pc.
+Sometimes websites prompt the user to install a component or software before the website can be viewed in the browser of choice.
+This can be some harmless plugin that is not installed on the users PC, like the Macromedia flash player for instance which is not spyware, or an Active X component that may install spyware on the users computer system.

 Some websites use security holes to install spyware without a prompt at all making it impossible for the average user to find out where this spyware came from.

-A good advice would be to use a different browser than the microsoft internet explorer.
+A good advice would be to use a different browser than Microsoft's Internet Explorer as it is often the target of such attacks.
 Its not a 100% safety measure though.
-You should never install something that you don´t know about.
+You should never install something that you don't know about.
 Better leave the website than installing spyware on your system.

 Sometimes you can tell that something is wrong with your system without using a program to verify it.
-It is slower than usual, you see network traffic to a site that you don´t know, a new toolbar appeared in your internet explorer or a webpage loads as the homepage that you did not choose.
+It is slower than usual, you see network traffic to a site that you don't know, a new toolbar appeared in Internet Explorer or a webpage loads as the homepage that you did not choose.
 All of these could have the cause in spyware that was installed on your system.

 You could check the task manager and have a look at the active processes of your computer and take a look at the installed software.
 Maybe this is enough to detect a tool that you did not install.
 If that is the case you might want to perform a search on the internet for the process or tool to find a solution that removes it again.

-Good tools that could help you detect spyware are autoruns (lists all programs that are automatically started with windows), process explorer (better version of the process tab of the task manager, more options), Filemon (monitors file activity and shows dependencies) and finally Portmon (shows the systems open ports and applications that use them).
+Good tools that can help you detect spyware are Autoruns (lists all programs that are automatically started with windows), Process Explorer (better version of the process tab of the task manager, more options), Filemon (monitors file activity and shows dependencies) and finally Portmon (shows the systems open ports and applications that use them).

 If you think that spyware might be installed on your system you should use anti-spyware tools to detect them.
 No tool is perfect and its wise to use more than one.
 I suggest ad-aware se and spybot search & destroy for a first scan of the system.